Words by IGFA Hall of Fame Captain, Peter B. Wright

 Overnight, the swell built, but had time to get farther apart than the uncomfortable, short, steep chop of the late afternoon of the day before.
 Duyfken could rise with the large (12 foot plus) seas instead of crashing against the steep faces of yesterday's smaller, but far more nasty chop.
 By 1:30 PM, we were back at the motherboat having released 3 marlin and boated one well over 1,000 pounds.
 My mate had to lean out over the transom and knock vigorously on the motherboat's wooden hull to roust the sleepers inside to weigh our guest's fish of a lifetime.
 His richer but less adventuresome friend has still never caught a really big marlin, even though we went back out and released several more nice ones later that day.

-If the fishing grounds are close enough to a safe harbor or anchorage, we can fish in some truly rough water.
-In areas where we have to travel long distances to and from the grounds, we usually stay in on days we would relish in a spot like Australia's Great Barrier Reef, where yards, rather than miles, measure the distance to the fishing grounds.
+If the fishing grounds are close enough to a safe harbor or anchorage, we can fish in some truly bad weather conditions.
+In areas where we have to travel long distances to and from the saltwater fishing grounds, we usually stay in on days we would relish in a spot like Australia's Great Barrier Reef, where yards, rather than miles, measure the distance to the fishing grounds.

-Even so, on rough days, special tactics are often required.
-On really rough days, with heaving decks, stand up fishing is a TERRIBLE idea.
+Even so, on poor weather days, special tactics are often required.
+On really bad days, with heaving decks, stand up fishing is a TERRIBLE idea.
 Trying to maintain balance while both hands occupied is challenging and dangerous.
 It can be safe to fish even the heaviest tackle from a well-built fighting chair, but foolish to try to stand up against the transom of a wave-tossed sport fishing boat.
-Even with an expert professional crew, it is the question of their safety while trying to stand up and handle a fish on a leader—which is often the main reason for canceling a trip due to rough weather.
+Even with an expert professional crew, it is the question of their safety while trying to stand up and handle a fish on a leader—which is often the main reason for canceling a saltwater fishing trip due to rough weather.

 Trolling tactics also have to be modified to suit the difficult weather conditions.
 Forget all the "hocus pocus" about trolling lures on exact positions on the wake.
 Climbing the face of big seas trolling speeds will drop and rise with the waves.
 Down sea speeds can jump from 6 or 7 to up to 12 or 14 knots as we surf down the wave fronts.
 Our wake is changing all over the place and complicated calm water lure shapes are useless in the rapidly changing conditions.
 (Don't tell me to only quarter the sea - I AM going to get in front of that tailing marlin or tuna regardless of whether it is upsea, downsea or directly in the trough!)